manjaro/pacman-mirrors/docs/index.md

 :   Default method is *rank* but *random* can be selected.

 -n, \--no-mirrorlist
-:   Use to skip generation of mirrorlist
+:   Use to skip generation of mirrorlist.

 -q, \--quiet
-:   Make pacman-mirrors silent
+:   Make pacman-mirrors silent.

+-s, \--no-status
+:   Ignore up-to-date status for system branch.

 -t, \--timeout *SECONDS*
-:   Change the number of seconds waiting for a server response, SSL enabled mirrors has this value doubled to compensate for the time spent on exchanging encryption keys
+:   Change the number of seconds waiting for a server response, SSL enabled mirrors has this value doubled to compensate for the time spent on exchanging encryption keys.

 -v, \--version
-:   Show the version of pacman-mirrors
+:   Show the version of pacman-mirrors.

 ## Exit status: